Welcome to our FAQ's page. If we have not answered your question here, please feel free to contact us.

-You can cancel your attendance to our courses by pressing the cancel button in your student login area, by emailing firstname.lastname@example.org or calling 01442 864966.
+You can cancel your attendance to our courses by pressing the cancel button in your student account, by emailing firstname.lastname@example.org or calling 01442 864966.

 Joining the college and our courses is a commitment to yourself and your own personal recovery journey.

-.
-If you are concerned about attending, please get in contact to discuss how we can support you.
+If you are concerned about attending, please contact us to discuss how we can support you.

 We understand that sometimes it can be difficult to attend our courses.

 Our courses are popular and often have long waiting lists, so we encourage all students to cancel their place as soon as possible.
 It is also a requirement for us to monitor attendance, and thus those who continually do not attend without cancelling their place may have to re-enrol with the college.